kkensuke/myjb/_sources/basic/github/github.md

 ## Local repository and remote repository
 There are two types of repositories: local repositories on your PC and remote repositories on a shared server.
 Each repository stores the history of changes and other information.
 This type of management is called distributed version control.

-You can learn Git/GitHub in detail at [What is Git?](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) and [Bitbucket](https://www.atlassian.com/git/tutorials).

 ## Basic commands
 ### Create a new repository
 First, make a repository on the GitHub website without initializing.